go-ozzo/ozzo-dbx/README.md

 )
 ```

+You can also configure `DB.PerfFunc` to capture the SQL statement execution times.
+Each time when a SQL statement
+is executed or queried, this function will be called with the time used.
+This allows you to profile your DB performance.

-And the following example shows how to use the `ozzo-log` package which allows logging message severities and categories
+The following example shows how to use the `ozzo-log` package which allows logging message severities and categories
 and sending logged messages to different targets (e.g. files, console window, network).

 ```go